-Eligible applicants include only those with currently funded CPRIT Prevention projects or those with a contract end date in FY 2017 (September 2016-August 2017).
+Eligible applicants include only those with currently or previously funded CPRIT Prevention projects).
+Currently funded projects must be in their final year and programs must have at least 1 full year of data to report before applying.
 Eligible applicants should propose to expand their programs to include additional types of prevention clinical services or to expand current clinical services into additional counties.
-In either case, the expansion must include the delivery of services to nonmetropolitan (rural) and medically underserved counties in the state.
-These may be identified via Web-based tools from the Texas Department of State Health Services and US Department of Health and Human Services respectively (eg, see below).
+In either case, the expansion must include the delivery of services to nonmetropolitan (rural) and/or medically underserved counties in the state.
+These may be identified via Web-based tools from the Texas Department of State Health Services and US Department of Health and Human Services respectively (see below).